konmik/solid/README.md

 Usage of `SolidList` is mostly identical to `ArrayList`, so I do not think that any docs are needed.
 [SolidList](https://github.com/konmik/solid/blob/master/solid/src/main/java/solid/collections/SolidList.java)

+If you're familiar with Guava's `ImmutableList` - there is a difference that is good to know. `SolidList` does not have a support for *Builder* pattern - use an `ArrayList` or `Stream` to prepare it. `ImmutableList` uses array internally, so there is no reason to complicate stuff.

 `SolidMultimap` is a shortcut for `SolidList<Pair<K, SolidList<V>>>` with a set of handy construction methods.
 [SolidMultimap](https://github.com/konmik/solid/blob/master/solid/src/main/java/solid/collections/SolidMultimap.java)